ucdavis/ECS272-Winter2020/Assignment4/README.md

 # Assignment 4: Interactive Visualization System

 For this assignment, you will implement a system that integrates interactive visualizations with advanced data analytics methods (e.g., ML and NLP) for exploring a complex dataset of your choice.
-You should work in __teams of 2 to 3 students__ for this assignment.
+You should work in __teams of 2 students__ for this assignment.

 ## Requirement